whprocter/RPr-Chakraborty-2021/docs/report/preanalysis.md

 ### Existing data and data exploration

-This registration is based upon a thorough reading of the original research article and an understanding of the data without actually seeing it.
+This registration is based upon a thorough reading of the original research article and an understanding of the data.

 As of the 7/21/21 the data exist and we have accessed it, though no analysis has been conducted related to the research plan (including calculation of summary statistics).
 We have designed the reproduction design that is outlined below only making reference to the methodology outlined in the original paper.